coderamen666/srd-v3.5-md/epic/epic-magic-items-1.md

     and hooks and can bear up to 10,000 pounds.
 The wielder can retract the pole by pushing button 5.
 -   The ladder function can be used to force open doors.
-The wielder plants the rod's base 30 feet or less from the portal to be forced and in line with it, then pushes button 4.
+The wielder plants the rod’s base 30 feet or less from the portal to be forced and in line with it, then pushes button 4.
 The force exerted has a Strength bonus of +24.
 -   When button 6 is pushed, the rod indicates magnetic north and gives